hankbao/libreboot/www/download.md

 RSYNC mirrors {#rsync}
 -------------

 Useful for mirroring Libreboot's entire set of release archives.
+You can put an rsync command into crontab and pull the files into a directory on your web server.

+*It is highly recommended that you use the libreboot.org mirror*, if you wish to host an official mirror.
+Otherwise, if you simply want to create your own local mirror, you should use one of the other mirrors, which sync from libreboot.org.

 <rsync://rsync.libreboot.org/mirrormirror/> (Libreboot project official mirror)